 - See additional eligibility requirements if you have graduated, or are retaking Part II.

-Topics, Sample Questions, And Reference Texts
+Topics, Sample Tests and Reference Texts

 The NBCE develops every exam based on a test plan.
 The detailed Part II Test Plan includes topics, subtopics, and weightings (the percentage of the test devoted to each topic).

 The NBCE uses reference texts from the chiropractic colleges.
 See the Part II Reference Texts list.